-Thank you for taking the time to read and use the Advisor Handbook.
 The academic advisor role is critical to the success of students at Guam Community College.
-Studies prove that effective academic advising increases student retention.
-Retaining students through program completion assures that the college is living up to its stated mission.
-The purpose of this handbook is to assist advisors in their ongoing efforts to guide, advise, and retain students as they complete their chosen program of study.
+Effective academic advising engages students' critical thinking about their individual characteristics and career and life goals.
+Advising prepares students to be productive citizens in a global society.
+The purpose of this handbook is to assist advisors in their ongoing efforts to guide, advise, and retain students as they progress toward their completion in their chosen program of study.

 Advising is a developmental process which assists students in the clarification of their life/career goals and in the development of educational plans for the realization of these goals.
 It is a decision-making process which assists students in realizing their maximum educational potential through communication and information exchanges with an advisor; it is ongoing, multi-faceted, and the responsibility of both student and advisor.
-The advisor serves as a facilitator of communication, a coordinator of learning experiences through course and career planning and program progress review, and an agent of referral to other campus services as necessary. - David S. Crockett; Modes and Models for Designing and Implementing a Successful Advising Program
+The advisor serves as a facilitator of communication, a coordinator of learning experiences through course and career planning and program progress review, and an agent of referral to other campus services as necessary.

+- David S. Crockett; Modes and Models for Designing and Implementing a Successful Advising Program

-Acknowledgment
+Academic Advising Task Force Acknowledgment

-Dr. Michael L. Chan, Dean, School of Technology & Student Services Ava M. Garcia, Coordinator, Admissions & Registration John F. Payne, Program Specialist, Office of Accommodative Services Christine B. Sison, Associate Dean, School of Trades & Professional Services Donna M. Cruz, Professor, Criminal Justice & Social Science Rose Marie D. Nanpei, Associate Professor, Assessment & Counseling Patricia M. Terlaje, Associate Professor, Assessment & Counseling
+Dr. Michael L. Chan, Dean, School of Technology & Student Services

+Ava M. Garcia, Coordinator, Admissions & Registration

+John F. Payne, Program Specialist, Office of Accommodative Services

+Jonah M. Concepcion, Associate Professor, Criminal Justice & Social Science

+Donna M. Cruz, Professor, Criminal Justice & Social Science

+Rose Marie D. Nanpei, Associate Professor, Assessment & Counseling

+Patricia M. Terlaje, Associate Professor, Assessment & Counseling

 Academic advising is the only structured service on the campus in which all students have the opportunity for on-going, one-to-one contact with a concerned representative of the institution.

 (Habley, 1994)